kasbench/benchmark-infrastructure/README.md

 ## Security Model

-- All SSH access is restricted to the bastion host security group
+- All SSH access is restricted to the bastion host's private IP via CIDR-based security group rules
+- VPC peering connects the bastion VPC to the KASBench VPC with routes in both directions
 - The NLB is internal-only (no internet-facing endpoints)
 - IAM roles follow least-privilege (scoped to specific resources/tags)
 - Worker nodes get EBS CSI permissions for dynamic volume provisioning